Integral-Einstein hypersurfaces in spheres: Introduction

 where $a^{\rm T}\in\Gamma(TM)$ denotes the tangent component of the constant vector $a$ along $M^n$. \end{defn} For noncompact submanifolds, one can also define the IE property by requiring the integral equation (\ref{equation integral Einstein manifold}) over any geodesic ball $B_R(p)$ of sufficiently large radius $R$, or over certain exhausting compact domains (which might be useful for those noncompact manifolds as total spaces of vector bundles).

-A natural problem arises: whether there is a Nash-type embedding theorem for IE submanifolds, i.e., can any Riemannian manifold be embedded as an IE submanifold in a Euclidean space $\mathbb{R}^{N}$?
+It is a natural problem whether there is a Nash-type embedding theorem for IE submanifolds, i.e., can any Riemannian manifold be embedded as an IE submanifold in a Euclidean space $\mathbb{R}^{N}$?
 More discreetly, one should allow the embedding to be IE up to some ambient transformations like Lie sphere transformations (cf. \cite{Ce08}) which include spherical parallel translations for submanifolds of spheres.
 It turns out that all isoparametric hypersurfaces of $\mathbb{S}^{n+1}$ except $S^{1}(r)\times S^{n-1}(\sqrt{1-r^2})$ are IE hypersurfaces (up to spherical parallel translations), including those non-Einstein minimal isoparametric hypersurfaces with $g\geq3$ principal curvatures (see Corollary \ref{cor-f3-isop} and Theorem \ref{thm Volume estimation of minimal isoparametric hypersurfaces}).
-The only left case $S^{1}(r)\times S^{n-1}(\sqrt{1-r^2})$ thus provides a candidate of counterexample to the IE embedding problem above, since we do not know wether it can be embedded as a higher codimensional IE submanifold.
+The only left case $S^{1}(r)\times S^{n-1}(\sqrt{1-r^2})$ provides a candidate of counterexample to the IE embedding problem above, since we do not know wether it can be embedded as a higher codimensional IE submanifold.

-Another motivation comes from the study of the Chern conjecture \cite{Chern68}: \emph{a closed minimal hypersurface $M^n$ with constant scalar curvature (CSC) in $\mathbb{S}^{n+1}$ is isoparametric.} By the Simons inequality and the pinching rigidity \cite{Simons68, CDK70, Lawson 1969}, $M^n$ is either totally geodesic or a Clifford torus $S^{k}(\sqrt{\frac{k}{n}})\times S^{n-k}(\sqrt{\frac{n-k}{n}})$ (isoparametric with $g\leq2$) if the constant squared length of the second fundamental form $S:=\|A\|^2\leq n$.
-Hence only the case $S>n$ is left to be verified as minimal isoparametric hypersurfaces with $g\geq3$ principal curvatures which have constant $S=(g-1)n>n$.
-The first nontrivial case $n=3$ was proven by Chang \cite{Chang93}, while for higher dimensions it is still open in general (see the history and various of partial results in \cite{SWY12} and see recent important progresses in \cite{TWY18, TY20} which generalized the 3-dimensional result of \cite{AB90} to general dimensions).
-During the study of such minimal CSC hypersurface $M^n\subset\mathbb{S}^{n+1}$, we find that the following position and normal position height functions $\varphi_a(x), \psi_a (x)$ take important role as that in the Minkowski integral formula (cf. \cite{Reilly 1970}).
-For any unit vector $a \in \mathbb{S}^{n+1}$, the height functions are defined as
+Another motivation comes from the study of the Chern Conjecture \cite{SWY12}: \begin{Chern Conjecture0}\cite{SWY12} A closed minimal hypersurface $M^n$ with constant scalar curvature (CSC) in $\mathbb{S}^{n+1}$ is isoparametric. \end{Chern Conjecture0} By the Simons inequality and the pinching rigidity \cite{CDK70, Lawson 1969,Simons68}, $M^n$ is either totally geodesic or a Clifford torus $S^{k}(\sqrt{\frac{k}{n}})\times S^{n-k}(\sqrt{\frac{n-k}{n}})$, which are isoparametric with $g\leq2$, if the constant squared length of the second fundamental form $S:=\|A\|^2\leq n$.
+Hence, only the case of $S>n$ is left to be verified as minimal isoparametric hypersurfaces with $g\geq3$ principal curvatures which have constant $S=(g-1)n>n$.
+The first nontrivial case when $n=3$ was proven by Chang \cite{Chang93}, while for higher dimensions it is still open in general (see various partial results in \cite{DX11,PT2,SWY12}, and see a recent important progress in \cite{TWY18, TY20} which generalized the $3$-dimensional result of \cite{AB90} to all dimensions).